"Then Mary said, 'Here am I, the servant of the Lord; let it be with me according to your word.' " Luke 1.38, NRSV

 practicing Catholic

-18 years old
+at least 18 years old

 cannot belong to another order or association